JagritChawla/PanScience/README.md

 ## Admin Credentials

-For testing purposes, you can use the following admin account:
+**For testing purposes, you can use the following admin account:**

 Email: admin@gmail.com
 Password: 654321 or 123456

+*Credentials are for evaluation only.In a real system, I would implement proper user onboarding.*

+---

 ## Contributing